Sports Media

 He ultimately looked like a shell of himself in the final two games of the Eastern Conference Semifinals versus the Miami Heat after a revitalized Game 4, in which he had 31 points on 8-of-18 shooting with six triples.
 In Game 6, he attempted just nine shots, with only two shots (both misses) in the second-half.

-With the Sixers’ unceremonious early exit, they once again fell short accomplishing the ultimate goal: a championship.
+With the Sixers’ unceremonious early exit, they once again fell short of accomplishing the ultimate goal: a championship.
 They entered the offseason with a questionable cap-sheet: Harden had a $47.2 million player option, Tobias Harris was on the books for $37.6 million, it just acquired DeAnthony Melton ($8.3 million) on draft night with plenty of others — Furkan Korkmaz, Matisse Thybulle and Georges Niang — possibly on the block.

 To obtain more financial flexibility for team improvement, Harden opted out of his player option.
-In an exclusive with Yahoo Sports’ Chris Haynes Sunday, Harden said he made it clear to Sixers president Daryl Morey about his decision to opt-out and win.
+In an exclusive with Yahoo Sports’ Chris Haynes Sunday, Harden said he made it clear to Sixers president Daryl Morey about his decision to opt out and win.

 “I had conversations with Daryl, and it was explained how we could get better and what the market value was for certain players.
 I told Daryl to improve the roster, sign who we needed to sign and give me whatever is left over,” Harden told Yahoo Sports’ Chris Haynes in an exclusive interview Sunday.
 “This is how bad I want to win.
 I want to compete for a championship.
 That’s all that matters to me at this stage.
 I’m willing to take less to put us in position to accomplish that.”